 The 2019 NFL Draft is finally here!
 Months of speculation and guesswork gets proven right or wrong over the next three days.

 Here is my final guess at where the players go in the draft.
-This is my prediction of what the NFL teams will do and does not necessarily reflect the decisions I would make in the same situation.
-Because more of these will likely be wrong that right, I\\\'ll keep the commentary to a brief blurb.
+This is my prediction of what NFL teams will do and does not necessarily reflect the decisions I would make in the same situations.
+Because more of these will likely be wrong that right, I\'ll keep the commentary to a brief blurb.

 1. Arizona Cardinals: Kyler Murray, QB, Oklahoma.
 Despite the late speculation to the contrary, the rookie coach gets his preferred QB.
-Best guess on Josh Rosen’s fate: traded to Washington for two 2nd-round picks.
+Best guess on Josh Rosen\'s fate: traded to Washington for two second-round picks.

 7. Jacksonville Jaguars: Jawaan Taylor, OT, Florida.
 Another team/player match that has been hotly rumored for months.
 There are whispers of T.J.
 Hockenson and Daniel Jones here.
 One trade scenario that makes sense: the Bengals moving up here from No. 11 to take Dwayne Haskins and the Jaguars landing Taylor at 11.

 8. Detroit Lions: Josh Allen, EDGE, Kentucky.
 Best-case scenario for the Lions, who desperately want to add more pass-rushing oomph to an underrated defense.
 Plan B is Jonah Williams.
 Plan C is T.J.
 Hockenson.

 Possible trade: Washington moves up from 15 to 8 and takes Daniel Jones.
 Lions fall back and select Clelin Ferrell.